 If you think you’re in immediate danger, call 911 or local emergency services and remove yourself from the situation, if that’s possible.

-What should you not say to a narcissist?
+What shouldn’t you say to a narcissist?

-Can narcissistic personality be corrected?
+Can someone with a narcissistic personality change?

 What are the four types of narcissism?

-There are two main NPD types: Grandiose (overt) narcissism and vulnerable (covert) narcissism.
 While grandiose narcissism is often characterized by exaggerated self-worth and a need for admiration, people with vulnerable narcissism instead experience feelings of self-consciousness and insecurity.

 There are also several other subtypes, including antagonistic narcissism, which is characterized by aggressiveness and feelings of entitlement, and communal narcissism, a type in which people tend to seek admiration for being altruistic or benevolent.